nikitavoloboev/data/work/finding-work/finding-work.md

 - [Twitter list of programming jobs](https://twitter.com/nikitavoloboev/lists/list3)
 - [The Career Advice I Wish I Had](https://welearncode.com/career-advice/)
 - [Otta](https://otta.co/) - Discover the most relevant roles for you at all of London's best startups.
+- [Rocket List 2019](https://rocketlist.uk/) - Curated list of the best fast-growing companies in London to work for.
+Built for job-seekers.